dfinity/portal/docs/references/http-gateway-protocol-spec.md

 2. Candid-encode the HTTP request
 3. Invoke the canister via a query call to the `http_request` interface
 4. The canister handles the request and returns an HTTP response, encoded in Candid, together with additional metadata
-5. If requested by the canister, the Gateway sends the request again via an update call to `http_request_update`.
+5. If requested by the canister, send the request again via an update call to `http_request_update`.
 6. If applicable, the Gateway fetches further body data via streaming query calls.
 7. If applicable, the Gateway validates the certificate of the response.
 8. The Gateway sends the response to the HTTP client.